 Compensation Limitation Policies.
 The Company has adopted a Severance Limitation Policy that generally provides that the Company may not enter into severance arrangements with its executive officers that provide for benefits, less the value of vested equity awards and benefits provided to employees generally, in an amount that exceeds 2.99 times the executive officer's then current base salary and target annual cash incentive, unless such future severance arrangement receives stockholder approval.
 The Company has also adopted its Policy Limiting Certain Compensation Practices, which generally provides that the Company will not enter into compensation arrangements that would obligate the Company to pay a death benefit or gross-up payment to an executive officer unless such arrangement receives stockholder approval.
 Both of these compensation limitation policies are subject to certain exceptions, including benefits generally available to management-level employees and any payment in reasonable settlement of a legal claim.
-Additionally, "Death Benefits" under the policy does not include deferred compensation, retired in a legal claim.
-Additionally, "Death Benefits" under the policy does not include deferred compensation, retired in the policy does not include deferred compensation, retired in the policy does not include deferred compensation, retired in the policy does not include deferred compensation. continuation of equity-based awards pursuant to generally-applicable equity award plan provisions.
+Additionally, "Death Benefits" under the policy does not include deferred compensation, retirement benefits or accelerated vesting or continuation of equity-based awards pursuant to generally-applicable equity award plan provisions.
 None of our executive officers are party to any employment agreement or arrangement with the Company that provides for severance, gross-up or death benefits that exceed amounts permitted by these compensation limitation policies.

 Stock Ownership Guidelines and Holding Requirements.
-All of our named executive officers are subject to stock ownership guidelines.
-We instituted stock ownership guidelines because we believe that ownership of Company stock demonstrates a commitment to, and confidence in, the Company's long-term prospects and further aligns employees' interests with those of our stockholders.
+All of our named executive officers are subject to stock ownership quidelines.
+We instituted stock ownership quidelines because we believe that ownership of Company stock demonstrates a commitment to, and confidence in, the Company's long-term prospects and further aligns employees' interests with those of our stockholders.
 We believe that the requirement that these individuals maintain a portion of their individual wealth in the form of Company stock deters actions that would not benefit stockholders generally.
 Although there is no deadline set for senior executives to reach their ownership guidelines, the MD&C Committee monitors ownership levels to confirm that executives are making sustained progress toward achievement of their ownership guidelines.
-Additionally, our stock ownership guidelines contain holding requirements.
+Additionally, our stock ownership quidelines contain holding requirements.
 Executives with a title of Senior Vice President or higher, which includes all of our named executives, must hold 100% of all net shares acquired through the Company's long-term incentive plans until the individual's ownership guideline is achieved.
 Once achieved, the requisite stock ownership level must continue to be retained throughout the executive's employment with the Company.